Two is better than one: The U-spin-CP anomaly in charm: Flavorful Z' models

-indicating a low NP mass scale or larger $U(1)^\prime$ charges or gauge coupling.
-This is driven by the few permille value of $a_{\pi^-\pi^+}^d$ \eqref{eq:cp}.
-The ratio of coupling over mass required to explain $\Delta A_{\text{CP}}$ alone \cite{Bause:2020obd} is approximately a factor of a few smaller due to the smaller value of the CP-asymmetry, and cooperating contributions from both $KK$ and $\pi \pi$ asymmetries at least for modest U-spin breaking.
+indicating a low NP mass scale, significantly lower than the naive estimate (\ref{eq:naive}) due to the severe constraints from Eq.~\eqref{eq:mixing}.
+The ratio of coupling over mass required to explain $\Delta A_{\text{CP}}$ alone \cite{Bause:2020obd} is approximately a factor of a few smaller than the one from $a_{\pi^-\pi^+}^d$ \eqref{eq:cp} due to the smaller value of the CP-asymmetry, and cooperating contributions from both $KK$ and $\pi \pi$ asymmetries at least for modest U-spin breaking.
+The contribution of the flavorful $Z^\prime$ to four-quark operators $\bar u \,c \,\bar q\, q$, $q=d,s$ is about $2-3$ orders of magnitude smaller than the one induced in the SM by $W$-exchange.
+Therefore, the $Z^\prime$-contribution is irrelevant for the $D \to \pi^+ \pi^-$ and $D \to K^+ K^-$ branching ratios.

 We observe that the anomaly-free models feature U-spin breaking and also isospin breaking, see Table~\ref{tab:ZprimeModels}.
 This implies signal in other 2-body charm CP-asymmetries, such as $\pi^+ \pi^0$, and $\pi^0 \pi^0$, see \cite{Bause:2020obd}, and recently~\cite{Wang:2022nbm}.
 We work out predictions in Sec.~\ref{sec:CPpi0}.